vismantic-ohtuprojekti/qualipy/docs/accuracy.rst

 Posterized detection
 --------------------
-For 140 images downloaded from both google and flickr
+For 140 images downloaded from both google and Flickr

 * Correct predictions for all samples:  85.10 %
 * Correct predictions for posterized images: 88.60 %